 Available from 2018 through 2020

 Amassed over a lifetime by the Glaswegian shipping magnate Sir William Burrell (1861–1958), the Burrell Collection in Glasgow, Scotland is recognized as one of the world’s greatest personal collections of art and antiquities.
 With outstanding examples comparable in quality to those of the Victoria & Albert Museum in London and The Metropolitan Museum of Art in New York, it comprises around 9,000 objects from over fifty countries, covering thousands of years of history.
-The collection’s particular strengths lie in late medieval art; Chinese ceramics, bronzes, and jades; renowned European paintings from the sixteenth through the late nineteenth century, including important paintings by Giovanni Bellini, Eugène Louis Boudin, Paul Cézanne, Gustave Courbet, Lucas Cranach the Elder, Honoré Daumier, Edgar Degas, Frans Hals the Elder, Édouard Manet, Jacob and Matthijs Maris, Jean-François Millet, and Rembrandt van Rijn; and sculptures by Auguste Rodin.
+The collection’s particular strengths lie in late medieval art, including tapestries, religious artifacts, and objects tied to British royalty; Chinese ceramics, bronzes, and jades; and renowned European paintings from the sixteenth through the late nineteenth century, by such important artists as Bellini, Cézanne, Courbet, Daumier, Degas, Millet, and Rembrandt.

 Burrell donated the collection to the City of Glasgow in 1944.
 As one of the greatest single gifts by a citizen to his place of birth, the Burrell Collection has helped Glasgow define itself as a major European cultural center.
 The works were prohibited from traveling overseas by the Deed of Gift to the City of Glasgow until February 2014, when the Scottish Parliament lifted these restrictions.
-With a full refurbishment and redisplay planned for the Burrell Collection building, American museums have the opportunity to present the first and only comprehensive international exhibition of this extraordinary collection.
-From Prehistory to Post-Impressionism: Masterpieces of the Burrell Collection will reveal the breadth of Burrell’s acquisitions through 125 of its finest and most significant objects, ranging from ancient Chinese artifacts and medieval European masterpieces to groundbreaking works by leading modern masters.
+With a full refurbishment and redisplay planned for the Burrell Collection building, American museums have the opportunity to present the first broad international exhibition of this collection.
+Song Dynasty to Cézanne: Treasures from the Burrell Collection, Glasgow will reveal the breadth of Burrell’s acquisitions through eighty-five of the finest and most significant objects, ranging from ancient Chinese artifacts and medieval European masterpieces to groundbreaking works by leading modern masters.

 For more information, contact Curator Richard Townsend at 212.988.7700 ext.
 225 or firstname.lastname@example.org.